Stochastic Modelling of Symmetric Positive Definite Material Tensors: Introduction

 The plan of the paper is as follows.
 In \fsec{Sec:Problem} we formulate the overall problem more precisely and spell out the desiderata for the modelling and generation of symmetric positive definite (SPD) matrices, as well as for the mean, based on requirements for the metric.
 The desiderata for the mean or expectation will be set forth in \fsec{Ssec:means-spd}.
 As we shall use the spectral decomposition in \fsec{Sec:StoModel} to separate orientation and strength / size, and an appropriate definition of mean and corresponding modelling approach, one has also to be able to generate random orthogonal transformations.
-In the end the SPD matrix at each point in the domain in for each realisation will be a function of a few new numerical parameters, here the logarithms of the eigenvalues as well as a description for the orthogonal eigenvector matrix, which we shall base on the Rodrigues formula via the so called rotation vector.
+In the end the SPD matrix at each point in the domain for each realisation will be a function of a few new numerical parameters, here the logarithms of the eigenvalues as well as a description for the orthogonal eigenvector matrix, which we shall base on the Rodrigues formula via the so called rotation vector.

-It is these eigenvalue parameters as well as the rotation vector which vary randomly and in the domain.
-On this level, the step to spatially random fields is relatively simple, and one may borrow the idea formulated in \cite{GuilleminotSoize2011, GuilleminotSoize2012, GuilleminotSoize2012a, GuilleminotSoize2013, GuilleminotSoize2013a, GuilleminotSoize2014} and regard the representation parameters as random fields without any positivity or invariance constraints.
+It is these eigenvalue parameters as well as the rotation vector which vary randomly and in the domain, \rvsi{a similar approach as in \cite{Grigoriu2016}, where the angles describing the eigenvectors are random fields.} On this level, the step to spatially random fields is relatively simple, and one may borrow the idea formulated in \cite{GuilleminotSoize2011, GuilleminotSoize2012, GuilleminotSoize2012a, GuilleminotSoize2013, GuilleminotSoize2013a, GuilleminotSoize2014, Grigoriu2016}, and regard the representation parameters as random fields without any positivity or invariance constraints.
 This then automatically produces random SPD tensor fields when played back via the spatially point-wise exponential map on the product Lie group, and from these to the SPD tensors.